sickozell/SickoCV/README.md

 ![sickoamp](https://github.com/sickozell/SickoCV/assets/80784296/3aa3017d-13a1-4fa4-b169-6040c4b07492)

 #### - INSTRUCTIONS
-Level knob can be set up to 200% and its CV input is added to its value.
+The 'Level Input' is the CV input and VCA knob is its attenuverter with a range up to ±200%, default is 100%.
-Considering a usual modulation of 0-10v, CV attenuverter is set by default to 50% just to act as a traditional VCA.
+The 'Base Level' knob can be set up to 200% and it's level is added to VCA result voltage.

-If set to 100% it will modulate the signal level up to 2x.
+LIM switch activates signal limiter set by Limit knob in the range up to ±10v.

-Limit switch activates signal limiter set by Limit knob in the range up to ±10v.
+When no CV input is connected, the module acts as attenuator/amplifier just using the base level knob.

-If both inputs are used with polyphony, channels on the Right output replicate the same number of channels of the Left input.
+If CV input is polyphonc, the output will be polyphonic reflecting CV polyphony channels.
+Otherwise if CV input is monophonic and signal inputs are polyphonic, every signal channel will be processed with the same amplification.

 #### Right-click Menu
 - Polyphonic OUTs.
 When this option is enabled the outputs reflect input polyphony.
 Otherwise polyphonic inputs are mixed in one monophonic out.